2022–23 Michigan State Spartans men's basketball team: Recruiting class

 On August 7, 2021, four-star point guard Trejuan Holloman announced that he would attend MSU in 2022.
 On September 19, four-star forward Jaxon Kohler committed to play for the Spartans in 2022.
 On May 8, 2022, two-star center Carson Cooper, considered a "late bloomer" in the recruiting world, committed to the Spartans.

-2023 recruiting class

-On January 6, 2022, top-35 prospect, four-star point guard Jeremy Fears Jr., announced he would attend Michigan State in 2023.
-On July 30, five-star forward Xavier Booker also announced he would play for the Spartans in 2023.
-On August 2, four-star forward Gehrig Normand announced he too would play for MSU in 2023.
-With these three commits, the MSU 2023 class was ranked the fourth best class in the country.
-On August 9, four-star forward Coen Carr also announced that he would play for the Spartans in 2023.
-His announcement moved MSU's recruiting class to the third in the country at the time.
-All four players signed letters of intent on November 9 making the class the nation's third best.

 Preseason

 Preseason Big Ten poll

 Prior to the conference's annual media day, unofficial awards and a poll were chosen by a panel of writers.
 Michigan State was picked to finish fourth in the conference.

 Preseason rankings

 The Spartans were not ranked in the preseason AP poll for the second consecutive year.
 This marked the first time since 1996 that MSU was unranked in the preseason poll in back-to-back years.

 Injuries

 On September 13, 2022, the school announced that guard Jaden Akins had suffered a stress reaction in his left foot.
 Surgery was performed and it was expected he would miss four weeks.
 Prior to the first official practice of the year, it was announced the forward Malik Hall had a toe injury and would miss a couple of weeks.